-- 3) Nothing in section 438 of the Code shall apply in relation to any case involving the arrest of any person on an accusation of having committed an offence punishable under this Act. - 4) Notwithstanding anything contained in the Code, no person accused of an offence punishable under this Act shall, if in custody, be released on bail or on his own bond, unless,-
+- (3) Nothing in section 438 of the Code shall apply in relation as any case involving the arrest of any person on an accusation of having committed an offence punishable under this Act. - (4) Notwithstanding anything contained in the code, no person accused of an offence punishable under this Act shall, if in custody, be released on bail or his own bond, unless:- - (a) the Public Prosecutor has been given an opportunity to oppose the application of such release; and - (b) where the Public Prosecutor opposes the application, the court is satisfied that there are reasonable grounds for believing that he is not guilty of such offence and that he is not likely to commit any offence while on bail. - (5) Notwithstanding anything contained in the Code, the accused shall not be granted bail if it is noticed by the Court that he was on bail in an offence under this Act, or under any other Act, on the date of the offence in question. - (6) The limitations on granting of ball specified in sub-section (4) are in addition to the limitations under the code or any other law for the time being in force on the granting of ball.

-- a) the Public Prosecutor has been given an opportunity to oppose the application for such release; and - b) where the Public Prosecutor opposes the application, the Count is satisfied that there are reasonable grounds for Utiliaving that he is not guilty of such offence and that he is not likely to commit any offence while on bail. - 5) Notwithstanding anything contained in the Code, the accused shall not be granted and if it is noticed by the.
-Court that he was on bail in an offence under this Act or under any other law on the date of the offence in question. - 6) The limitations on granting of bail specified in sub-section (4) are in addition to the limitations under the Code or any other law for the time being in force on the granting of bail. - 7) The Police Officer seeking the custody of any person for pre-indictment or pre-trial interrogation from the judicial custody shall file a written statement explaining the reason for seeking such custody and also for the delay, if any, in seeking the police custody. - 22.
-(1) In a prosecution for an offence of organized crime punishable under section 3, if it is proved,- a) that unlawful arms and other material including documents or papers were recovered from the possession of the accused and there is reason to believe that such unlawful arms and other material including documents or papers were used in the commission of such offence; or
+(7) The police officer seeking the custody of any person for pre-indictment or pre-trial interrogation from the judicial custody shall file a written statement explaining the reason for seeking such custody and also for the delay, if any, in seeking the police custody.

-Presumption as to offences under section 3.
+Presumption to as offences under section 3.

-- b) that by the evidence of an expert, the finger prints of the accused were found at the site of the offence or on anything including unlawful arms and other material including documents or papers and vehicle used in connection with the commission of such offence, the Special Court shall presume, unless the contrary is proved, that the accused had committed such offence. - (2) In a prosecution for an offence of organised crime punishable under subsection (2) of section 3, if it is proved that the accused rendered any financial assistance to a person accused or reasonably suspected of, an offence of organised crime, the Special Court shall presume, unless the contrary is proved, that such person has committed the offence under the said sub-section (2).
+- 22. (1) In a prosecution of offence of organized crime punishable under section 3, if it is proved:- - (a) that unlawful arms and other material including documents or papers were recovered from the possession of the accused and there is reason to believe that such unlawful arms and other material including documents or papers were used in the commission of such offence; or - (b) that by the evidence of an expert, the finger prints of the accused were found at the site of the offence or on anything including unlawful arms and other material including documents or papers and vehicle used in connection with the commission of such offence, the Special Court shall presume, unless the contrary is proved, that the accused had committed such offence. - (2) In a prosecution for an offence of organised crime punishable under sub-section (2) of section 3, if it is proved that the accused rendered any financial assistance to a person accused of, or reasonably suspected of , an offence of organised crime, the Special Court shall presume, unless the contrary is proved, that such person has committed the offence under the said sub-section (2).

-Cognizance of and investigation into an offence.
+Cognizance of, and investigation into an offence.